datdhruv/datdhruv/README.md

 ### Hi there 👋

 I am Dhruv Jain, a C.S undergrad at BITS Pilani, Dubai.
-My interets include python, C, Linux and burgers 🍔
+My interets include python, C, Linux and Archery 🏹

 <!--
 **datDhruvJain/datdhruvjain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.